helloworld-UwU/agar3000/README.md

 Agar3000 can be run on any x86-based system.
 It can also utilize a compatible GPU to significantly accelerate computations.

 - NVIDIA GPUs are supported via CUDA (with cuDNN), starting from the Maxwell architecture and newer (e.g., GTX 780 Ti, 900 series and above), on both Linux and Windows systems.
-- AMD GPUs are supported via ROCm, starting from the Vega architecture (e.g., RX Vega, RX 5000 series and newer), and are supported on Linux only.
+- AMD GPUs are supported via ROCm, starting from the Vega architecture (e.g., RX Vega, RX 5000 series and newer), on Linux only.

 <img src="img23.png"/>